crbanman/popos-dev-playbook/README.md

 ## Assumptions

 Meant to be used on a fresh install of Pop!_OS 20.10, but should work on existing installs of the OS (be sure to configure only what you need).
-It will probably work on Ubuntu, but that hasn't been tested so your mileage may vary.
+It will probably work on Ubuntu if flatpak is installed, but that hasn't been tested so your mileage may vary.

 ## Prerequisites